zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide1.md

 # Part 1.
 Provisioning an ADW Instance

-In this section you will be provisioning an ADE instance using the cloud console.
+In this section you will be provisioning an ADW instance using the cloud console.

 #### **STEP 1: Sign in to Oracle Cloud**